 In order to limit capacity at Disneyland, every park-goer must make an advance reservation.
 To enter a theme park, guests 3 and up must have both a theme park reservation and valid admission to that same park.

 It's a good idea to check the park reservation availability before you purchase to make sure the park you want to visit has availability for your day.
 (If park hopping, you will want to make sure the park where you want to start your day is available.)
 Once you have your theme park ticket, you will want to make your Disneyland reservation ASAP!
 Here's how to do it.
-We expect to continually update this post as we learn more and use it ourselves.
-We can't wait!
+We expect to continually update this post as new information comes in.

 How to Make a Disneyland Park Reservation

-First off, you need to buy a ticket.
-Theme park tickets that expired during the theme park closure have extended expiration dates.
-(For 1-Day tickets and prices hop down to Ticket Pricing and How to Check Ticket Calendars for 1-Day Tickets.)
-If you purchased directly through Disneyland in the steps above, your tickets should already be in your Disneyland account.
-If you're purchasing through Undercover Tourist, our E-tickets are typically processed within a few minutes, but may take up to 24 hours to be emailed to you.
+First off, you need to buy a ticket or link an existing ticket.
+(For 1-Day tickets and prices, hop down to Ticket Pricing and How to Check Ticket Calendars for 1-Day Tickets.)
+If you're purchasing through Undercover Tourist, our E-tickets are typically processed within a few minutes and emailed to you (though this may take up to 24 hours).
 You'll receive a confirmation email that includes your E-ticket so that you can hop on those reservations!

 Here is how to make your Disneyland theme park reservation: